Gavin-M8/startup/README.md

 - **CSS** - For clean styling choices throughout the application, including colors, spacing, animation, etc.
 - **React** - For user log in, interacting with ingredient library, recipe nodes, and the buttons to generate, edit, and save recipes
 - **Service** - Backend service with endpoints for:
-        - adding ingredients to user library database
+        - adding number of recipes generated to user library database
         - adding recipes to user library database
-        - retrieving and displaying other users' saved recipes
+        - retrieving and displaying other users' number of recipes saved
         - displaying quotes
         - register, login, and logout users; users cannot generate recipes unless logged in
-- **DB/Login** - stores authentication information, ingredients, and recipes in database
+- **DB/Login** - stores authentication information and recipes in database
-- **WebSocket** - When a user saves a recipe, it appears in the saved recipes library for online users
+- **WebSocket** - Users will see when other users generate and save recipes

 ## 🚀 AWS deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Server deployed and accessible with custom domain name** - [My server link](https://yourdomainnamehere.click).
+- [x] **Server deployed and accessible with custom domain name** - [My server link](https://startup.recipesplease.click).

 ## 🚀 HTML deliverable